kaspernissen/kaspernissen/README.md

 ## Bio

 Kasper is a Cloud Native Computing Foundation Ambassador, and co-founder of the Nordic meetup alliances, Cloud Native Nordics, where he also serves as Community Lead.
-He works as Lead Platform Engineer at Lunar.
+He works as Lead Platform Architect at Lunar.
 Kasper wrote his master thesis, “KubeCloud - A Small Scale Cloud Computing Environment”, on how Universities could leverage small-scale cloud environments built out of Raspberry Pis running Kubernetes.

 ### Social
 * Twitter - [@phennex](https://twitter.com/phennex)